dutchmims/Love-Food/README.md

 1. Site goals
 2. Design thought process
 3. Planning and wireframe design

-This section you should have
-•	Site Goals
-•	Design choices
+4. Design choices
-•	User stories
+5. User stories
-•	Wireframes
+6. Wireframes
-•	Database structure(PP3, PP4, PP5)
+7. Database structure(PP3, PP4, PP5)
-•	Anything else you want to add that relates to UX/UI
+8. Anything else you want to add that relates to UX/UI

-Writing the Testing Section
+# Testing Section

-The testing section should be used to
-•	Show the assessor you have tested your site well
+1. Show the assessor you have tested your site well
-•	Show that your site is responsive on multiple devices
+2. Show that your site is responsive on multiple devices
-•	Test user stories
+3. Test user stories
-•	Show that your code passes validation
+4. Show that your code passes validation
-•	List any unfixed bugs in your code
+5. List any unfixed bugs in your code

-Testing Section Requirements

-Manual testing of your features
+## Manual testing of your features
 •	Test each feature of your site using Feature > Expected Result > Action Taken > Result
 •	Document every feature test with a screenshot

-Manual testing of user stories
+## Manual testing of user stories
 •	Test user story by using the site
 •	Document the results of each test
 •	Add screenshots to supplement tests

-Deployment
+# Deployment

- Why have the deployment section
-•	Show the assessor you know how to deploy your project
+1. Show the assessor you know how to deploy your project
-•	Show future collaborators and clients how to use your software
+2. Show future collaborators and clients how to use your software
-•	Have a record for your future self as a reminder of how to deploy on the platform
+3. Have a record for your future self as a reminder of how to deploy on the platform

-What to have in the deployment section
-•	Detailed list of steps taken to deploy
+4. Detailed list of steps taken to deploy
-•	Deploying to Github Pages/Heroku
+5. Deploying to Github Pages/Heroku
-•	Creating/connecting a Database
+6. Creating/connecting a Database
-•	Deployment requirements(env.py, Procfile, Requirements.txt
+7. Deployment requirements(env.py, Procfile, Requirements.txt
-•	Cloning/forking the Github repo
+8. Cloning/forking the Github repo
-•	Connecting static files from AWS

-Citation of Sources
+#Citation of Sources

-Crediting Sources

-•	Always credit ALL sources
-•	Images
+1. Images
-•	Code
+2. Code
-•	Text
+3. Text
-•	Link to relevant site
+4. Link to relevant site
-•	Authors name/pseudonym
+5. Authors name/pseudonym
-•	Link to actual content
+6. Link to actual content

-Future Features
+# Future Features

-Features you did not add yet

-•	You ran out of time
+1. You ran out of time
-•	You weren’t sure if it was viable
+2. You weren’t sure if it was viable
-•	Weren’t comfortable implementing
+3. Weren’t comfortable implementing

-Summary
+# Summary

 As you can see the README is a crucial part of your projects and writing a well-documented README is a skill.
 By the time you graduate you will be comfortable with markdown and writing good software documentation.
 The README should be started with your project and never as an afterthought.
 This way you can add any bugs that crop up and ideas you may have along the way.